 🧰 Features

-⚙️ Custom shell or program execution | You define what runs in the sandbox |
+- Custom shell or binary execution inside the sandbox

 📦 Requirements